-Law Suits Relating to Cosmetic Procedures For Lips
+Lawsuits Relating to Cosmetic Procedures Using Lip Fillers

 Posted: February 12, 2017

 In 1989, Botox was approved for medical and therapeutic use.
-Whilst this treatment has become very wide spread in the UK, and is generally considered to be safe, there have been occasions where those women (and men) being treated have been adversely affected, and as such have looked to the legal profession for advice and help with what to do.
+Whilst this treatment has become very wide spread in the UK, and is generally considered to be safe, there have been occasions where those women (and men) being treated have been adversely affected.
+As such, they have looked to the legal profession to file lip filler negligence lawsuits.

 For example, in 2002, a case was brought against the Allergan company by a female patient who reported migraines, fatigue, neck pain, and trouble breathing and swallowing for nearly half a year after receiving Botox injections.
-She didn’t win the case, but the company did accept that the warning insert that came with the product stated that Botox had unknown risk when used for anti-wrinkle treatment when does of more than 20 uses were administered.
+She didn’t win the case.
+But after the lawsuit, the company did accept that the warning insert that came with the product stated that Botox had unknown risk when used for anti-wrinkle treatment when does of more than 20 uses were administered.

 There had been some clinical studies that found there was a potential link to migraines and flu-like symptoms, which perhaps should have been heeded properly, and given proper consideration on labelling and those practitioners administering the procedures.

-Fast forward to 2006, and there were 4 cases of people developing botulism after receiving Botox injections, but this was where the cosmetic clinic administering the injections had been found to be unlicensed and not approved to offer treatments such as these.
+Fast-forward to 2006, and there were 4 lawsuits from people developing botulism after receiving lip filler injections, but this was where the cosmetic clinic administering the injections had been found to be unlicensed and not approved to offer treatments such as these.

-If you are thinking about using Botox injections, then be absolutely sure about the reasons why you might want to use this type of non-surgical treatment.
+If you are thinking about using lip filler injections, then be absolutely sure about the reasons why you might want to use this type of non-surgical treatment.
 It can be expensive and will have limitations in how well it works.

-In the UK, injections will cost between £150 and £400 for a session but will depend on how much is used.
-There is no guarantees that it will work, for example, it will not help with sagging eye lids or eye bags.
+In the UK, injections will cost between £150 and £400 for a session, but will depend on how much is used.
+There are no guarantees that it will work, for example, it will not help with sagging eyelids or eye bags.